Jimmy Carr: Controversies

+2011 amputee joke

+At the Manchester Apollo in 2011, Carr joked that war injuries had a positive side, saying "You can say what you like about these servicemen amputees from Iraq and Afghanistan," following up with, "but we're going to have a fucking good Paralympics team in 2012."

+The Prime Minister's office condemned the joke.
+Newspapers and radio stations phoned the mothers of soldiers maimed in battle, recited the joke, then reported their outraged reactions.
+Carr contended that it was a good joke.

 2012 tax avoidance

 In June 2012, Carr's involvement in an alleged K2 tax avoidance scheme came to light after an investigation by The Times.
 The scheme is understood to involve UK earners "quitting" their job and signing new employment contracts with offshore shell companies based in the low-tax jurisdiction of Jersey.
-Then-Prime Minister David Cameron said: "People work hard, they pay their taxes, they save up to go to one of his shows.
+Prime Minister David Cameron said: "People work hard, they pay their taxes, they save up to go to one of his shows.
 They buy the tickets.
 He is taking the money from those tickets and he, as far as I can see, is putting all of that into some very dodgy tax-avoiding schemes."
 Carr subsequently pulled out of the scheme, apologising for "a terrible error of judgement".

 Viewing figures of the episode of his topical show 8 out of 10 Cats, recorded on the day of his apology and broadcast the following day, almost doubled compared with the previous week.
 Earlier in 2012, during the second series of Channel 4's satirical news programme 10 O'Clock Live, Carr had lampooned people who avoid paying their taxes.
 A sketch from the show, in which he poked fun at the 1% tax rate of Barclays Bank and described tax lawyers as being "aggressive" and "amoral", was regarded as having "come back to haunt him".

 In February 2018, Carr appeared on Room 101, where he talked about the controversy.
 Though he admitted that what he did was wrong, he said there was some level of hypocrisy in the comments that Cameron had made about him in 2012, stating that members of Cameron's family and Queen Elizabeth II had subsequently been mentioned in the Panama Papers and Paradise Papers tax evasion scandals.
 Carr said that the law should become clearer by eliminating any loopholes, instead of leaving it up to individuals to decide what is morally right.
-Carr continues to reference the scandal in his performances and public appearances.
+Carr continues to reference the scandal in his performances and public appearances and takes heckles on the subject with good humour, including responding to a heckle on the subject by saying: "There's two shows: One at 7, one at 9:30.
+One for me, one for them.